rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   ![API Image](/images/tql_tid.png)<br>&nbsp;
   <br>
   #### GET request by using the Technopedia query language (TQL)

   ######
-  The main method for acessing information in Technopedia is by using the API with the Technopedia query language (TQL) (`https://v6-1.technopedia.com/tql?q=MATCH <Query Parameters>`) to query nodes and relationships in the Technopedia database.
+  The main method for acessing information in Technopedia is by using the API with the Technopedia query language (TQL) to query nodes and relationships in the Technopedia database.<br>
+  For example, <br>
   ![API Image](/images/tql_match.png)<br>&nbsp;
   <br>
   #### About Nodes in Technopedia